JunctionBoxca/junctionboxca.github.com/_posts/2020-11-06-docker-hubocalypse.md

 * Requires hooking into the docker configuration.
 * If the accounts are unauthenticated still possible to hit rate-limit if consuming a high number of images and versions.
-* Non-trival to configure with PaaS solutions such as GKE, AKS, and EKS.
+* Non-trivial to configure with PaaS solutions such as GKE, AKS, and EKS.
-* Additional infrastructe to manage and monitor.
+* Additional infrastructure to manage and monitor.

 #### How To